ACHMartin/seastar_project/docs/source/processing_chain.rst

 ---------------------------

 OSCAR data processing follows a data-level heirarchy with the following levels:
-    - L1A (Level-1A): SAR-focussed Single-Look Complex (SLC) images from one of the three OSCAR look directions (Fore, Mid, Aft)
+    - L1A (Level-1A): SAR-focussed Single-Look Complex (SLC) images from one of the three OSCAR look directions (Fore, Mid, Aft).
+Provided by MetaSensing BV.
     - L1AP (Level-1AP): L1A data pre-processed using MATLAB to inject required data fields (e.g., Squint, Incidence Angle)
     - L1B (Level-1B): Combined dataset with all three independent looks (Fore, Aft, Mid) from a single acquisition.
 Processed for Multilooking, computation of Radial Surface Velocity, Sigma0, etc.
     - L1C (Level-1C): Calibrated L1B dataset.
 Calibration takes the form of over-land or over-ocean methods to correct for incidence angle dependent biases in Sigma0 and Interferometric phase.
     - L2A (Level-2A): Retrieved Total Surface Current Vector (TSCV) and Ocean Surface Vector Wind (OSVW) from the Wind-Current Retrieval (WCR) method, including full output from all ambiguities.
-    - L2B (Level-2B): Retrieved TSCV and OSVW using either the WCR or Sequenctial Current Retrieval (SCR) methods.
+    - L2B (Level-2B): Retrieved TSCV and OSVW using either the the Wind-Current Retrieval (WCR) or Sequential Current Retrieval (SCR) methods.

 Examples of use
 ===============